EPI-Studios/Moud-Documentation/api/templates/docs/3_Features/5_Input_and_Interaction.md

 | `api.teleportPlayer(uuid, x, y, z)` | bool | Teleport a player |
 | `api.teleportPlayer(uuid, x, y, z, yaw, pitch)` | bool | Teleport with rotation |

+For pitch and free-look queries, use the [client camera API](#client-camera-api) below — pitch lives on the client because the vanilla Minecraft player drives its own look direction and only the yaw component is mirrored to the server.

 ### PlayerInfo Fields

 | Method | Returns | Description |